Options for Single Women

 If you’re not ready to start a family just yet, you might consider freezing your eggs to help preserve your fertility and give you a greater chance of pregnancy success in the future.

 - What are the treatment options for single women?

 If you are ready to start a family your fertility treatment options include:

 An IUI procedure is where the sperm is placed into the uterus via a small tube just prior to ovulation.

 However sperm quality and quantity varies amongst donors and not all donor sperm can be used for an IUI procedure.
 An alternative approach is

-IVF is a treatment where fertility medications are used to prompt a larger number of eggs to grow (usually 5-10).
+IVF (in vitro fertilisation) is a treatment where fertility medications are used to prompt a larger number of eggs to grow (usually 5-10).
 These eggs are removed from the ovaries and combined with the donated sperm in the laboratory via intracytoplasmic sperm injection (ICSI), where an individual sperm is injected directly into the egg.
 The embryo develops in the laboratory for 5 days before being transferred back to the woman.

 To help determine the most suitable treatment for you, book an appointment with a fertility specialist to discuss your reproductive health and the quality of the donated sperm.